Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 * Instant Access—As soon as you purchase, you will get immediate access, via username and password, to the full online writing class.

 * Training Materials—The course contains 10 engaging self-editing modules, so you can break up the material into easy-to-digest sections.
 Each module contains short entertaining videos as well as practice activities and key action steps to apply what you learn.
+A workbook and transcripts can be downloaded from the Resources section.

 * Lifetime Updates—As this online writing class grows over time, you’ll be grandfathered in at the current price and you’ll never pay a penny for updates.